totaldebug/totaldebug.uk/_posts/2023-06-02-last4solar-my-solar-nightmare.md

 The way this was worded lead me to believe I would be find with **ANY** energy supplier, that's not the case, currently only 5 energy suppliers accept Flexi-orb and Octopus is not one of these.
 This is partially my fault as I didn't double check or specifically ask if Octopus would accept it, but believe that the contract shouldn't state SEG payments can be from any supplier I choose when in fact what they meant was any supplier that accepts Flexi-Orb certificates.

+## The results

+Here you can see my solar, battery usage along with my import / export from the grid.
+{% include post-picture.html img="solar_graph.png" alt="Solar graph" h="200" w="400" shadow="true" align="true" %}

+The first full month of the install I have spent £6.95 on electricity and that was with some quite bad weather days.
+I'm still not on an export tariff so unsure how much additional funds this will yield but judging by the amount I have generated it should be a nice bit of money which will hopefully cover the standing charges.

 ## Things to check / be aware of

 To ensure that you don't get stuck in the same situation, there are a few things I would highly recommend you take into consideration: